whidl/whidl/README.md

 ## Quick Start

-WHiDL is designed to be quick and easy to get up and running.
-The following steps will guide you through the process of getting WHiDL running on GitHub Codespaces.
+The following steps will guide you through the process of getting WHiDL running on GitHub Codespaces and converting a simple Mux chip from HDL to VHDL.

 ### Prerequisites